-Where would you consider ‘pitching your wigwam’ for one or several months, or perhaps, years if you do choose to take the plunge and opt for a digital lifestyle?
+Where would you consider ‘pitching your wigwam’ for one month, several months, or perhaps years if you do choose to take the plunge and opt for a digital lifestyle?

-Whether it’s moving your current professional activities away from the hum drum of corporate life, or if you have unfortunately been relieved of your corporate life altogether due to circumstance or changing technologies, you may now need to strike out on and seek your fortune, follow your dharma or whatever.
-Never fear, there are many options and just several basic considerations that many fail to address adequately ahead of departure and fall foul of local or home authorities, or worse, their own families.
+Whether it\’s moving your current professional activities away from the hum drum of corporate life, or you have unfortunately been relieved of your corporate livelihood altogether due to circumstance or changing technologies, you may now need to strike out on and seek your fortune, follow your dharma or whatever.

-In my own case, after thirty plus years in the international oil and gas game, a third market crash in my career, I traded ‘voluntary redundancy’ into a depressed consultancy market and followed this decision with a couple of years of re-invention in renewable energy – not a million miles from what I had before.
-I now believe that I should have moved further from my old career and am finally beginning to surface, gasping for air … and funds, I might add!
+My own accidental retirement started a couple of years ago.
+After three decades in the oilfield, and three market crashes in my career, I traded ‘voluntary redundancy’ into a depressed consultancy market.
+This led to a re-invention in renewable energy, not a million miles from what I had before.
+I now believe that I should have moved further quicker and moved to the digital marketing space – definitely on the right track now!

 Maybe my previous comments sound somewhat familiar to you?

 Given the recent upheavals around the world, a dodgy economy, a murky outlook for our health in the near future, and various other calamities that might cause us to re-trim our sails, it would be prudent to consider where we might indeed like to move to … even if everything else in your control goes swimmingly.